Ames0007/Purchase-Management-SAAS/README.md

-# Purchase Management for Perfex CRM

-> Enterprise Purchase Management module for **Perfex CRM** that digitizes and automates the complete procurement lifecycle—from purchase requests to supplier payments.

-> **Note**
+# Purchase-Management-SAAS

-> This is a **module for Perfex CRM** and **not** a standalone application.
+> **Purchase-Management-SAAS** is a modern, enterprise-grade Procurement & Source-to-Pay (S2P) platform inspired by the Purchase Management module for Perfex CRM and redesigned as a standalone Software-as-a-Service (SaaS) solution.

+> **Status:** Under Active Development

 ---

-## Overview
+# Overview

-Purchase Management extends Perfex CRM with a complete Source-to-Pay (S2P) procurement solution, allowing organizations to manage purchasing operations through a centralized and fully digital workflow.

-The module helps companies:

-- Automate procurement workflows
-- Manage suppliers and vendor relationships
-- Control purchasing budgets and spending
-- Compare supplier quotations
+Purchase-Management-SAAS is an end-to-end procurement platform that digitizes and automates the entire purchasing lifecycle, enabling organizations to streamline procurement operations, improve supplier collaboration, control spending, and gain complete visibility over purchasing activities.

+The platform covers the complete procurement process:

+- Purchase Requests
+- Supplier Management
+- RFQs & Quotations
+- Quote Comparison
-- Generate Purchase Orders
+- Purchase Orders
-- Track invoices and payments
-- Manage supplier contracts
-- Handle returns and debit notes
+- Goods Receiving
+- Supplier Contracts
+- Purchase Invoices
-- Optimize inventory replenishment
+- Payments
-- Monitor purchasing performance through reports
+- Returns & Debit Notes
+- Procurement Analytics
+- Supplier Portal

+Designed with scalability in mind, the platform supports organizations ranging from SMEs to large enterprises through a modular and extensible architecture.

 ---